JScott/three.rb/README.md

 I think that this plan best represents the user needs as opposed to the needs of a graphics framework.

+You can check out my general progress at the moment via [Pivotal Tracker](https://www.pivotaltracker.com/s/projects/1036286).

 #License

 Three.rb is licensed under a simplified BSD license.
 I picked this license because [opengl-core](https://github.com/nilium/ruby-opengl) uses it, Noel's really smart, and I want to be smart too.